 3. Apply a coat of gelcoat to the mold and allow it to cure.
 In this example, the gelcoat is a mixture of resin/hardener and white pigment, thickened slightly with 406 Colloidal Silica.
 It will provide a good base for paint and help prevent "print-through" of the fabric.

 Wash the surface of the cured gelcoat with water and an abrasive pad to remove any amine blush that may have formed on the cured surface.
-See Section 5.4.1, Surface preparation-cured epoxy.
 Dry the surface thoroughly with clean paper towels.
 Sand bumps or rough areas to assure the laminate will lie flat in the mold.